-At the very end of the investigation into charges under Article 190-1 (RSFSR Criminal Code) further charges were added: under Article 191-4 (Uzbek Criminal Code) and Article 70 (RSFSR Criminal Code).
-Grigorenko’s defence counsel, Sophia V. KALISTRATOVA, learned this only at the trial, which opened on 3 February 1970.
+At the very end of the investigation into charges under Article 190-1 (RSFSR Criminal Code) further charges were added: under Articles 191-4 (Uzbek SSR Criminal Code) and 70 (RSFSR Criminal Code).

 Zinaida Mikhailovna GRIGORENKO was informed that she could represent her husband at the trial and that she was permitted to familiarise herself with the documents of the case.
-(The following day it transpired that Z.M.
+The following day it transpired that Z.M.
 Grigorenko was not permitted to familiarise herself with the case without a lawyer, and as S.V.
-Kalistratova had to return to Moscow, Z. M. Grigorenko had only a few hours on February 4 to acquaint herself with her husband’s case (21 volumes, 6,000 pages.)
+Kalistratova had to return to Moscow, Z. M. Grigorenko had only a few hours on 4 February to acquaint herself with her husband’s case (21 volumes, 6,000 pages.)

 The trial was postponed “until the experts were in better health”: Morozov and Lunts had been called but had not appeared in court.
-(Furthermore, for reasons unknown, 22 witnesses and 25 persons summoned before the court failed to appear.)
+Furthermore, for reasons unknown, 22 witnesses and 25 persons summoned before the court failed to appear.

 26-27 FEBRUARY 1970

-On 26 February 1970 the court reassembled.
-The chairman of the court was Romanova.
+The chairwoman of the court was Romanova.
 The prosecutor was Procurator Mordovin.
-The defence counsel was Kalistratova.
+The defence counsel was Sophia Kalistratova.

 When N.G.
-Grigorenko was asked which, in her opinion, her brother was — out of his mind or anti-Soviet — she replied that he was neither.
-D. Ilyasov stated that he considered P.G.
-Grigorenko perfectly normal and spoke favourably of his character.
+Grigorenko was asked whether, in her opinion, her brother was out of his mind or anti-Soviet, she replied that he was neither.

 At the preliminary investigation Nikolayev had testified that he had seen P.G.
 Grigorenko once: in Moscow, at the court house where in October 1968 the case of the demonstrators of 25 August 1968 was heard, and at that time Grigorenko gave him the impression of being normal.
 However, in court Nikolayev stated that Grigorenko had given him the impression of not being normal.